AKROGIS/USGS-Topo-Processing/Tools/Readme.md

   existing pyramids.
 You must initialize the GDAL command line environment before running this script (see the comment in the script for details.)

-* `csv23.py`

-  A module for safely reading and writing CSV files that may contain non-ASCII characters in a way that is compatible with both Python 2 and Python 3.

-* `organize_downloads.py`

-  Put topos in correct folder structure.
-This will move the files in the various `Download` folders to the PDS folder structure in the working directory.

-  **TO DO:** Needs finishing and cleanup.
-Rename to `organize_downloads.py`

 * `add_rasters_to_mosaics.py`

   Add new aster images to the mosaic data sets.